bretcope/tedium/README.md

 yield pool.using(function * (db)
 {
   // pass bulkLoad the name of the table you want to insert into
-  // in this case, we're going to use a temporary table var bulk = db.bulkLoad('#tmpTable');
+  // in this case, we're going to use a temporary table (starts with a #) var bulk = db.bulkLoad('#tmpTable');

   // add all the columns you need before adding rows